Naomi Lang: Partnership with Tchernyshev

 Having noticed her at U.S. Nationals, Peter Tchernyshev wrote her a letter in mid-1996 asking for a tryout.
-They had a successful tryout in Lake Placid, New York and trained there for nine months with Natalia Dubova; then, due to Lang's homesickness, they moved to Detroit and began training with Igor Shpilband and Elizabeth Coates.
+They had a successful tryout in Lake Placid, New York, and trained there for nine months with Natalia Dubova; then, due to Lang's homesickness, they moved to Detroit and began training with Igor Shpilband and Elizabeth Coates.

 Lang/Tchernyshev first won the U.S. national title in 1999.
 The following season, they took gold at the 2000 Four Continents Championships and placed 8th at the 2000 World Championships.
 They also performed with Champions on Ice.

-In 2000, Lang/Tchernyshev moved to Hackensack, New Jersey to train with Alexander Zhulin, who coached them until the end of the 2001–02 season.
-They missed their 2001 Grand Prix events because Tchernyshev had shin splits.
+In 2000, Lang/Tchernyshev moved to Hackensack, New Jersey, to train with Alexander Zhulin, who coached them until the end of the 2001–02 season.
+They missed their 2001 Grand Prix events because Tchernyshev had shin splints.
 Returning to competition, they won their fourth national title at the 2002 U.S. Championships and then won their second Four Continents title.
 They placed eleventh at the 2002 Winter Olympics and ninth at the 2002 World Championships.

 In 2002–03, Lang/Tchernyshev were coached by Nikolai Morozov.
 After missing their 2002 Grand Prix events due to an injury to Lang, the duo won their fifth national title at the 2003 U.S. Championships, took bronze at the 2003 Four Continents, and placed 8th at the 2003 World Championships.

 Lang/Tchernyshev did not appear internationally in the 2003–04 season.
 They intended to compete at the 2004 U.S. Championships but withdrew after Lang re-injured her Achilles tendon.
 They announced their competitive retirement in February 2004.
 The duo continued to skate together professionally and appeared in several U.S. ice shows, including many of the Disson skating shows televised on NBC and the Hallmark Channel.
 They also toured extensively in Europe and Russia, performing in Art on Ice, Kings on Ice with Evgeni Plushenko and composer and violinist Edvin Marton, and the Katarina Witt Farewell Tour.
 They performed at Jim Carrey's private Christmas party in Hollywood.

 Lang works at The Ice Den Chandler/Scottsdale as the Manager of Ice Dance.